silvabalaz/Transformers/README.md

 Includes a list of all transformers.
 You can create a new one, and for filtering it is necessary to determine each of its faction properties.
 It is also possible to search the transformer by name.

 I use Pipes for searching and filtering in html.
 I decided for Pipes because it was easy to use the Pipes in loops for all the transformers.
 And the logic for each operation should be extracted into a separate file (I already use a lot of filters in components for other functionalities).
-In my case *SearchPipe.ts* and *FilterPipe.ts
+In my case *SearchPipe.ts* and *FilterPipe.ts* .